GeraCollante/rappi_data_eng_challenge/README.md

 Create docker image from `Dockerfile` (in this case name of the image is `rappi-challenge`):

-`sudo docker build -t rappi-challenge .`
+`docker build -t rappi-challenge .`

 #### Interactive terminal